Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/pip/_index.md

 ---
 title: Policy Information Point
 linktitle: PIP
-description: Description of Policy Information Point for Altinn Platform.
+description: The Policy Information Point(s) are responsible for providing needed information to the context handler so it can enrich the context request.
 tags: [architecture, security]
 ---

-A Policy Information Point is a component that is used by the Context Handler to enrich the decision request with the needed attributes so that the Policy Decision Point can evaluate the decision request against the relevant policy for a decision request.
+Without this information it would be impossible for the PDP to evaluate the context request in many scenarios.

 For the Altinn Platform there are serveral Policy Information Points:

 - Altinn II Authorization - Get information about roles a user or system has for a given party
-- Storage PIP - Get attributes about the resource in the decision request
+- Storage PIP - Get attributes about the resource in the decision request. (what kind of app, who is the reportee of the data, what is the current process state)

-- Register PIP - Possible information about the party (is he still alive?)
+The number of PIP are expected to grow in the future.

-- Other Register - Roles/claims stored other places than in Altinn
+### Implementation details

-The exact number of PIPs are work in progress.
+See implementation details in the [construction components for PIP](https://docs.altinn.studio/teknologi/altinnstudio/architecture/components/application/construction/altinn-platform/authorization/#policy-information-point---roles).